MPU-Research/QDMAES-IME/README.md

   * In this configuration, all registers are designed to store a single square tile of the matrix.
 This tile is represented as [λ] x [λ], where λ is the floor value of VLEN divided by ELEMENT_WIDTH.
 This approach ensures that each register holds one square tile of the matrix, facilitating straightforward matrix operations.
 * Option A* - Common-Type Variant
   * This variation of Option A, proposed by José Moreira, addresses scenarios where a single square tile is insufficient to fully occupy a register.
 In this modified approach, registers store two square tiles, one placed on top of the other, thereby forming a rectangular block.
-  * To validate the execution in this configuration, each MAC (Multiply-Accumulate) instruction consumes two registers from matrix A and one register from matrix B. Consequently, when registers store two blocks, the number of registers allocated to store data from matrix A is doubled.
+  * To validate the execution in this configuration, each MMAC (Matrix Multiply Accumulate) instruction consumes two registers from matrix A and one register from matrix B. Consequently, when registers store two blocks, the number of registers allocated to store data from matrix A is doubled.
 * Option C* - Multiple matrices per register
   * This variation of Option C, also proposed by José Moreira, tackles situations where a single square tile does not fully occupy a register.
 In this approach, registers store multiple square tiles (denoted as L), stacked one on side of the other to form a rectangular block.
   * In the current simulator implementation, only cases where L assumes the values of 1 or 2 are considered, always opting for the lowest value that fills the register.